A SAFARI IN THE WILD NAIROBI PARK

 The most striking thing about Nairobi National Park, Kenya’s oldest national park (1946), is the very fact that it exists at all.
 This sliver of unspoiled Africa wilderness survives on the edge of a city of more than four million people.
 Where else can you get a photo of animals in their natural habitat with the city’s skyline backdrop?

-If you want to see baby elephants, visit the orphanage at the David Sheldrick Wildlife Trust close to the park’s main entrance.
-The famous Giraffe Manor and Karen Blixton Museum are less than 20 minutes drive east of the park’s main entrance.
+If you wish to see baby elephants, you can visit the David Sheldrick Wildlife Trust orphanage, which is located near the park’s main entrance.
+For a touch of luxury, Giraffe Manor and the Karen Blixen Museum are both less than 20 minutes drive east of the park’s main entrance.
+These attractions provide a unique and unforgettable experience while also offering a glimpse into Kenya’s colonial past.

 - Closest safari game park in Kenya, 20 minutes outside Nairobi city, allowing self-drive tours.